OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 For David did not ascend to heaven, and yet he said,

-> ‘The Lord said to my Lord:
+> ‘The Lord declared to my Lord:
 > “Sit at my right hand

 ## Acts 2:35

 > until I make your enemies
-> a footstool for your feet.”’
+> a resting place for your feet.”’

 ## Acts 2:36